YangLab/CIRCexplorer2/docs/modules/align.md

 -v --version                   Show version.
 -G GTF --gtf=GTF               Annotation GTF file.
 -g GENOME --genome=GENOME      Genome fasta file.
--i INDEX1 --bowtie1=INDEX1     Index files for Bowtie1.
+-i INDEX1 --bowtie1=INDEX1     Index files for Bowtie1 (used for TopHat-Fusion).
--j INDEX2 --bowtie2=INDEX2     Index files for Bowtie2.
+-j INDEX2 --bowtie2=INDEX2     Index files for Bowtie2 (used for TopHat2).
 -p THREAD --thread=THREAD      Running threads. [default: 10] -o OUT --output=OUT            Output directory. [default: circ_out] --bw                           Create BigWig file.
 --scale                        Scale to HPB.
+--skip-tophat                  Skip TopHat mapping.
---no-tophat-fusion             No TopHat-Fusion mapping.
+--skip-tophat-fusion           Skip TopHat-Fusion mapping.
 ```

 ## Notes about options

-1. When offering reference genome, you could use genome sequence file (`-g GENOME`) or genome index files of bowtie1 and bowtie2 (`-i INDEX1` and `-j INDEX2`).
+1. When offering reference genome, you could use genome sequence file (`-g GENOME`) or genome index files of bowtie1 and/or bowtie2 (`-i INDEX1` and/or `-j INDEX2`).
 2. If you set `--bw` option, [BigWig](http://genome.ucsc.edu/FAQ/FAQformat.html#format6.1) file of TopHat2 alignment would be created automatically for visualization.
 It will not consider strand information of read alignment.
 3. If you set `--scale` option, expression levels (for BigWig file) would be scaled to HPB (Hits per billion-mapped-bases
 ).
 More information about HPB could be found in [this paper](http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-206).
-4. If you set `--no-tophat-fusion`, TopHat-Fusion align
-would be skipped.
+4. If you set `--skip-tophat`, TopHat2 alignment would be skipped.
 It is useful for poly(A)+ RNA-seq.
+5. If you set `--skip-tophat-fusion`, TopHat-Fusion alignment would be skipped.
+It is useful for poly(A)+ RNA-seq.
-5. You could offer multiple fastq files (or compressed files) separated by spaces.
+6. You could offer multiple fastq files (or compressed files) separated by spaces or comma.
-6. Only single-end RNA-seq is supported.
+7. Only single-end RNA-seq is supported.
 It is recommended to convert paired-end RNA-seq to single-end RNA-seq before alignment.
-7. It will overwrite the output directory automatically, so please be careful when setting the path of output directory.
+8. It will overwrite the output directory automatically, so please be careful when setting the path of output directory.

 ## Output